Starfish-develop/Starfish/README.md

 # Test battery

-LogLambdaSpectrum, track down where the submaster grid is wrong Round out ways to instantiate LogLambdaSpectrum
+LogLambdaSpectrum, track down where the submaster grid is wrong = float32. wl needs to be float64 if we are going to deal with rounding errors.

+Round out ways to instantiate LogLambdaSpectrum

+Can add "skip methods" or robust=False to allow bypassing checks.

 #Tests
 * Learn how to setup sample test directories with test files